uherj2/cython-image-compressor/README.md

 # cython-image-compressor
 Optimization of an image compressor project completed in fall of 2024 using cython.
+Run files *cyimageCompression.py* and *originalImageCopmression.py*.